 Much is the same.
 Living and working in Scotland, where we have had a general election, Scottish election, independence referendum, EU referendum, Brexit negotiations – and another general election coming up soon (not to mention a possible second independence referendum), the economy is suffering from a chronic case of indecision.
 Every time there’s an election people hold fire on investment – and there’s no clear end in sight yet.
 But people in business are starting to realise they can’t avoid making decisions indefinitely, and that has to be good.

 What have you learned?
 What do you wish you’d known a year ago?

 I honestly can’t answer the first part of that question; the only thing I wish I’d known was that one of our suppliers was going to fold.
 It’s left us with a gap in promoting our business that to be honest we could have done with some notice to plug properly.
 Oh, and I would have approached exhibiting at a business expo in London differently.
 I’m not in the business of naming and shaming, but we’ve been left with a very bitter taste in our mouths by an utterly unscrupulous sales team.
 Sins of lying and omission, let’s put it that way.

 Don’t forget to give yourself time to breathe.
 And that goes to myself as well…

 And … where do you see yourself and your business in a(nother) year’s time?

-If you’ve enjoyed this interview, please see more small business chat, the index to all the interviewees, and information on how you can have your business featured.
+If you’ve enjoyed this interview, please see more small business chat, the index to all the interviewees, and information on how you can have your business featured (I have a full roster of interviewees now so am only taking on a very few new ones).
 If you’re considering setting up a new business or have recently done so, why not take a look at my books, all available now, in print and e-book formats, from a variety of sources.